rjschodowski/rjschodowski-cssessentialtrainingcourse-fendportfolio/README.md

 # R.J.
-Schodowski Front-End Web Developer Portfolio
+Schodowski Front-End Web Developer Portfolio #

-This is the current portfolio of front-end web developer R.J.
-Schodowski.
+This is a CSS-based course project, which is a portfolio page.
+The project was build with CSS Flexbox and Grid layouts.